OpenTranslationBible/open-bible/en-GB/27.Daniel/md/daniel-11.md

 Then the king of the North will invade the realm of the king of the South but will return to his own land.

 ## Daniel 11:10
-His sons will prepare for war and assemble a great army, which will sweep on like an irresistible flood and carry the battle as far as his fortress.
+His descendants will prepare for war and gather a great army, which will advance like an unstoppable flood and carry the battle as far as his fortress.

 ## Daniel 11:11
 Then the king of the South will march out in a rage and fight against the king of the North, who will raise a large multitude, but it will be handed over to the king of the South.